FreeCAD/FreeCAD-documentation/wiki/Assembly3_Workbench.md

 :   Generally you select the Elements that should be joined and then select the constraint type.
 :   The different colored frames mark different characteristics of the constraints:

-    :   whether 2D/3D of if more than 2 Elements can be added.
+    :   whether 2D/3D or if more than 2 Elements can be added.
-:   A detailed description can be found in the Github wiki.
+:   A detailed description can be found in the GitHub wiki.

 #### Navigation Toolbar